AlexRibeiro95/LLM-API_Project/README.md

 ## Project Statement

-In this mini-project, you will explore Language Models using an API of your choice, such as ChatGPT or any other AI API.
+In this mini-project, we will explore Language Models using an API of our choice, such as ChatGPT or any other AI API.
 The goal is to gain hands-on experience in utilizing Language Models and understanding their capabilities.
-You will select a use case or create a simple business case and implement it by leveraging the chosen API.
+We selected a use case or create a simple business case and implement it by leveraging the chosen API.

 ## Choose a Language Model API